History of Dave Chappelle in Timeline

 Loading Video...

-During an October 19, 2023 show in Boston, Dave Chappelle described Israel's actions during the Gaza war as war crimes.
-He also condemned the United States for aiding Israel and condemned Hamas for its October 7th attacks.
-Audience reaction was mixed.
+During an October 19, 2023, show in Boston, Dave Chappelle described Israel's actions during the Gaza war as war crimes.
+He also condemned the United States for aiding Israel and condemned Hamas for its October 7th attacks, leading to a mixed audience reaction.

 December 31, 2023: Release of 'The Dreamer' on Netflix